Simple and intuitive

 As a result, we are fully committed to the philosophy of prefix search (opens new window).

-MeiliSearch queries should be sent directly from the front-end.
-The more proxy there is between MeiliSearch and the end-user, the less fast queries and thus search-experience will be.
+Meilisearch queries should be sent directly from the front-end.
+The more proxies there are between Meilisearch and the end-user, the slower the queries and search experience will be.